Azure-Samples/agent-openai-java-banking-assistant/README.md

     - **Reporting Service (Microservice)**: Enables searching transactions and retrieving transactions by recipient.
 This service supports the Transactions Agent in providing detailed transaction reports to the user and the Payment Agent as it needs to check if an invoice has not been already paid.

 ## Getting Started
-> **IMPORTANT:** In order to deploy and run this example, you'll need an **Azure subscription with access enabled for the Azure OpenAI Service**.
-You can request access [here](https://aka.ms/oaiapply).
-You can also visit [here](https://azure.microsoft.com/free/) to get some free Azure credits to get you started.

 ### Run in GitHub Codespaces or VS Code Dev Containers